 The actual beach is very rocky and unsafe for swimming, but if you visit when the tide is out you will get to see tide pools and explore all the beautiful colors of this little beach.

-There are two beaches in California called Moonstone Beach, so make sure you don’t confuse this one on our list of the best beaches in Northern California with the other Moonstone beach located in the southern part of the golden state.
+There are two beaches in California called Moonstone Beach, so make sure you don’t confuse this one with the other Moonstone beach located in the southern part of the golden state.

 Moonstone Beach is located 5 miles south of the small fishing town of Trinidad California just off Highway 101.
 This beach is a scenic sandy beach with some large rocks out in the surf.
 At the northern end of the beach are some hidden caves for exploring at low tide.

 There is also the well-known Camel Rock which are two rocks that almost look like a camel hump.
 Moonstone Beach is a popular spot for surfers and families.